VigneshKannanV/AWS_Training/flask_app/README.md

 # AWS Account Setup

-After Signing Up, an IAM User has been created under the root user account and the necessary policies have been created.
+After Signing Up as a new root user, an IAM User has been created under the root user account and the necessary policies have been created.
-A new tag was created and all the resources created by this IAM user has been tagged with that tag name.
+A new tag was created [Tag Name - Hartford, Tag Key - Training] All the resources created by this IAM user has been tagged with that tag name.

 ![Screenshot (39)](https://user-images.githubusercontent.com/60065716/115720256-87965700-a39a-11eb-921f-3ec5e9e1ef9e.png)